StormGear/ProbabilityTheory/README.md

-Explore the usage of Python and MATLAB in the Probability theory. <br>
+### Explore the usage of Python and MATLAB in the Probability theory. <br>
+Probability and Linear Algebra are foundational concepts to know for applications in machine learning.
+In this repo, you can delve into various visualizations of probability distributions.
+Find a repo too for Linear Algebra [here](https://github.com/StormGear/LinearAlgebra.git) <br/>
 <code>MATLABKernel</code> is a Jupyter kernel for MATLAB.
 It also contains a MATLAB live script<br>
 This is a Jupyter notebook that using _MATLAB_ kernel with Jupyter in the study of Probability theory.
 Access _MATLAB_ documentation, also view a youtube video on how to use Jupyter with _MATLAB_ kernel: <br>